appuio/ops-techlab/README.md

 If you find errors, bugs or missing information please help us improve our techlab and have a look at the [contribution guide](CONTRIBUTING.md).

+## Before you begin

+There's a [troubleshooting cheat sheet](resources/troubleshooting_cheat_sheet.md) that might be of help if you run into errors.

 ## Labs

 1. [Warmup](labs/10_warmup.md)